-Obsessive Compulsive Disorder (OCD) is characterized by repetitive obsessions (distressing, persistent, unrealistic and intrusive thoughts, fears, or images) and/or compulsions (urges to perform specific repetitive behaviors, acts, or rituals).
+Obsessive–Compulsive Disorder (OCD) is characterized by repetitive obsessions (distressing, persistent, unrealistic, and intrusive thoughts, fears, or images) and/or compulsions (urges to perform specific repetitive behaviors, acts, or rituals).
 People with OCD are often aware that their obsessions or compulsions are irrational, but they feel powerless to stop them.
-They feel driven to perform the compulsive acts in order to ease their stressful feelings.
-The obsessions and compulsions can become so frequent and intense that they can make it difficult for an individual to function.
-This can create significant distress and lead to additional feelings of anxiety and depression, which can in turn increase the obsessions and compulsions.
+They feel driven to perform compulsive acts in order to ease their stressful feelings.

-Anxiety is often a primary driver in the development of OCD.
-The obsessive thoughts or compulsive rituals often develop in an effort to cope with feelings of anxiousness.
-The better a person gets at managing anxiety, the better they tend to feel and the less OCD symptoms they tend to experience.
+- Anxiety Management – Anxiety is often a primary driver in the development of OCD.
+Obsessive thoughts or compulsive rituals often develop in an effort to cope with feelings of anxiousness.
+The better a person gets at managing anxiety, the better they tend to feel and the fewer OCD symptoms they tend to experience.

 If you are experiencing OCD, New Dimensions can help!